Loading...

 How to consume Egg White, Roti without glucose spikes

-Add non-starchy vegetables like spinach, kale, or broccoli to your meal.
-This can help slow down the absorption of glucose.
+Add non-starchy vegetables like spinach, broccoli, or bell peppers to your meal.
+These can help slow down the absorption of carbohydrates.

-Include sources of healthy fats such as avocado, nuts, or seeds.
-Healthy fats can help moderate blood sugar levels.
+Include a small amount of healthy fats such as avocado, nuts, or seeds.
+These can help moderate blood sugar levels.

-Use whole grain or multigrain flour for making roti instead of refined flour options.
-This can aid in reducing glucose spikes.
+Choose whole-grain or multigrain roti instead of refined flour varieties to minimize glucose spikes.

 Stay Hydrated